cheellipadi/chefrpg-treasure-autosearch/README.md

 ## Configuration

-### Change the username
+### Change the username screenshot

 - This tool works by using image recognition.
 You need to update the [username screenshot](./images/username) to match your own
+- This also applies to other screenshots if the script can't find the relevant buttons / chests.
+The image recognition library that this script uses is pixel sensitive, so you may have to re-capture some or all screenshots depending on your screen's resolution

 ### Configure params

 - Modify the [constants](./utils/constants.py) file.
-- It will take some trial and error for the WALK_PATTERN parameter, but it should take fewer than 10 attempts.
+- It will take some trial and error for the WALK_PATTERN parameter, but it should take fewer than 10 attempts once you're used to how it works

 ## How to run

-### Install deps
+### Install dependencies

 ```
 python3 -m venv .venv